Azure/Cloud-Native/website/blog-30daysofIA/2023-09-28/powering-intelligent-apps-with-azure-cosmos-db-2.md

 As we can see, the app running on a local container returned the correct JSON containing the analysis results and aggregate results based on the sample image.

+## Updating the Version of the Intelligent App on AKS

+Now that we’ve learned how to implement and test the new Cosmos DB-powered app version locally, let’s explore how to update and deploy this new version of our Intelligent App in AKS using Docker and Kubernetes command-line tools.
+This process ensures that the latest version of the application is deployed and running in the Kubernetes cluster.

 ### Checking the Results in Azure Cosmos DB

 Now, it’s time to see how the results were stored in the Azure Cosmos DB for NoSQL multi-model database.